Managing People With Low Ambition

 Start by identifying what truly motivates every individual on your team.
 Next, use this insight to tailor your motivation and rewards so that their job is meaningful and effective.

-It's also important to modify your leadership style with these people.
-Use tools like Path Goal Theory to help you identify the best style to use with these team members.
+It's also important to modify your leadership style for people with low or no ambition.
+Use tools like Path Goal Theory to help you identify the best style to use with each team member.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!